 The broader project will engage with our colleagues in the Environmental Research Institute.
 The ERI will identify how these memories are relevant to current concerns about ecological sustainability.

-The Cork Traveller Womens Network has been assisting us in documenting traditional Traveller crafts and practices.
-Over the course of Traveller Pride 2023, we filmed and documented displays, workshops and exhibitions on tin smithing, paper flower making and beady pocket making.
+The Cork Traveller Women’s Network has been assisting us in documenting traditional Traveller crafts and practices.
+Throughout Traveller Pride 2023, we filmed and documented displays, workshops and exhibitions on tin smithing, paper flower making and beady pocket making.
 Travellers were the first community to feel the effects of plastics, none more than the tin smiths who saw their livelihood decline rapidly with the introduction of plastics.
 Watch the video below of tin smith Tom McDonnell demonstrating his craft.

 Would you like to contribute?